 Meal preparation can sometimes be messy, tedious, and inefficient, which is why it’s important to have the right tools.
 While a quality set of knives can tackle most needs when cutting food, there are some fruits and vegetables that call for more specialized tools to save time, energy, and cleanup.
 The avocado slicer is just such a tool.

-Ripe avocados are tasty, but cutting one with the wrong utensil can make a mess.
+Ripe avocados are tasty and full of nutrients, but cutting one with the wrong utensil can make a mess.
 What’s more, if not done with care, attempts to remove the pit can be dangerous.
 Avocado slicers offer a precise, simple way to cut the popular fruit and safely remove the pit.
 While you might want to limit your collection of kitchen utensils, an avocado slicer could be the exception if you enjoy avocados often.
 Avocado slicers are effective, and they aren’t particularly expensive or complex to use.

 There are three steps to preparing an avocado for eating, and the ideal avocado slicer should be able to perform all three.
 Many avocado slicers are advertised as three-in-one tools.
 Those that are advertised as two-in-one typically skip the first step.

 Cutting in half: One way to open an avocado is to slice it in half around the pit.
 This results in two equal pieces with the whole pit stuck to one half or the other.
 If you don’t have a slicer, a sharp knife will suffice.